-The 2020 CAP sets substantial GHG reduction goals for San Mateo, consistent with the City's role as a sustainability leader.
-The CAP relies on the recommended GHG reduction goals in the State's Climate Change Scoping Plan, adapted to ensure that they are appropriate for San Mateo and meet the CEQA requirements for community-wide plans as well as individual development projects.
+The CAP sets substantial GHG reduction goals for San Mateo, consistent with the City's role as a sustainability leader.
+The CAP relies on the recommended GHG reduction goals in the State's Climate Change Scoping Plan to set targets for GHG reductions and support a path to achieving carbon neutrality by 2045, adapted to ensure that they are appropriate for San Mateo and meet the CEQA requirements for community-wide plans as well as individual development projects.
 These targets are: